TomasKulhanek/medical-physiology-in-modelica/README.md

 While we have chosen the Modelica standard language, the details of general Modelica is covered by excelent published works by Peter Fritzson - "Principles of Object-Oriented Modeling and Simulation with Modelica 3.3: A Cyber-Physical Approach" and a free online book by Michael Tiller "Modelica by Example" available at [book.xogeny.com](http://book.xogeny.com).

-The first release of this book is now trying to be supported by a crowdfunding campaign via indiegogo.
+The first release of this book is now trying to be supported by a crowdfunding campaign via Indiegogo.
+Draft campaign http://www.indiegogo.com/project/preview/879e9361.

 ### Who we are?